Geoalert/mapflow-docs-en/source/userguides/mapflow_agent.rst

      - Launches the processing run after the user confirms the parameters and cost.
    * - ``get_processing``
      - Polls and reports the status of a running processing so the user is kept up to date.
+   * - ``upload_image``
+     - Uploads an image to be stored in the user's My Imagery collection and used as an input for processing.

 Example interaction